divyanshk/Mini-Blogs/index.md

 ## <a name='irl'></a>Inverse Reinforcement Learning

 * Learning the reward fucntion by observing expert behaviour
-* Imitation learning or behaviour cloning tries to copy the teacher's actions
+* Imitation learning (behaviour cloning and IRL) tries to copy the teacher's actions
 * Learning the reward function can make the system robust to changes in the environment's transition mechanics
 * Learning the reward function is also transferable from one type of agent to another, as it encodes all that is needed to excel in the envirnment
 * Think of IRL as a way to learn an abstraction or latent representation of the target